Police Tout Drop In Crime In August, But Celebration Might Be Short-Lived

 Shootings also left victims injured in the 3300 block of West Washington Boulevard, the 1200 block of North Avers Avenue, the 3200 block of West 66th Street, and the 1900 block of West Ogden Avenue before daybreak Sunday, police said.

-Altogether, shootings this weekend had left seven people dead and 23 more wounded through Sunday night.
+Altogether, shootings this weekend had left seven people dead and 28 more wounded through Monday morning.

 In an incident on Saturday evening, two men were killed and three other people were injured in a shooting on a front porch in the 7100 block of South Paulina Street, in the West Englewood neighborhood.